 Of course, we cannot blame cars entirely.
 Voice recognition software is still far from perfect and many still cannot differentiate between regional accents and intonations.
 However, software developers are giving it their best shot to overcome these problems once and for all.

 Regardless of what car manufacturers claim about their voice recognition systems being able to accomplish this and that, you should always do your own research.
 If you are buying a vehicle with a voice recognition system, take out for a spin and decide how much you want to depend on the technology.
 Rest assured, it won’t do half of what the dealership tells you.

 The Two Major Hurdles

 Currently, the biggest two obstacles faced by automobiles with voice recognition systems are dual voice and poor software.
 Think about it: what if one of your passengers is conversing and the car accidentally reacts to a command spoken unintentionally by one of them?
 That would yield undesirable results.
-Secondly, how will the car distinguish between the driver’s voice and the passenger’s?
+Secondly, how will the voice command technology in cars distinguish between the driver’s voice and the passenger’s?

-These are just some of the major hurdles we face.
+These are just some of the major problems with voice recognition technology in cars.
 Another major setback is poor software which is the cause for the delay in processing the instructions.
 But with the advancements in microprocessor technology and the development of microphones which are more sensitive, voice recognition technology will definitely improve in the coming years.